 The cake label has two purposes, one to keep a track when the moulds go inside the oven and secondly when you gift a cake to someone they know who it has come from while eating.
 This might sound strange to you but during the Christmas season, we get oven an average of 30 cakes from friends and relatives.

 These bakeries use ovens which are more than 100 years old and are wood fired.
 These are the same oven where on regular days bread, cookies and biscuits are made.
 Before the cake moulds are placed inside the oven make sure to count them all and also ensure that the baker registers the number of moulds so that you receive the exact quantity once done.
 Once they are in the oven we wait for at least 30 minutes before leaving else there are chances that the unbaked cakes would be brought out and scoops of cake batter taken out to be later used to make a cake of their own.

 The bakery would normally inform you of the exact time of delivery thus come with boxes or trunks to take the baked cakes back home.
 We have a dedicated iron trunk where we keep our cakes and have been using this for generations.
 The baked cakes would be extremely hot and not ready for consumption yet, the cakes need to keep upside down and cooled down by a fan to let the ingredients to settle.
 Also, this process would ensure that butter and nut oils to spread equally all over the cake.

 The consistency of the cakes are different every year and this is what makes Christmas cakes so different and yet special.
 The taste changes on the factor of temperate of the oven, quality of the dry fruits and 100% of luck.
 Whatever it may be there is no shop that can beat the taste of authentic Kolkata Christmas cakes.

-Location of Bakeries
+Location of Bakeries in Kolkata